 Competition Preparation

-| posted in: competition
+| posted in: Competition

 In a little over two weeks time I’ll be presenting a piece of mine at a competition for evaluation.
 The Kansas State University chapter of the American String Teachers Association (KASTA) hosts and adjudicates the Wildcat String Festival each year with the goal of preparing sixth, seventh, and eighth graders for the annual district and state string competitions.
 The idea is to give them an introduction to solo and ensemble competitions, and it gives the KASTA experience in hosting and adjudicating a competition.
 I’m being afforded a change to perform that day as an “adult beginner”.